Healing from a Narcissistic Mother

 Setting Boundaries with Narcissistic Mother: No Contact or Low ContactAs you begin to make your way out of the rabbit hole determined to believe you own eyes, ears and gut instead of the lies of a narcissist, you will soon face the decision as to whether to maintain contact with your narcissistic personality disordered mother.

 No Contact or Low Contact?
 The goal here is to prevent further abuse while working on healing from past abuse.
 This is a personal choice each adult child son or daughter of a narcissistic personality disordered mother must make for herself or himself.
-However, the goal is no longer trying to change another person who has no intention of changing.
+However, the goal is no longer trying to change another person who has no intention of changing and start taking better care of yourself.

 This sounds so simple, but it was extremely beneficial to me.
 When you think of the behavior of the narcissist, name it.
 Whatever the tactic, put a name on it.
-Is it lying, gaslighting, playing the victim while vilifying the true victim, triangulation, forgive and forget?.
+Is it lying, gaslighting, playing the victim while vilifying the true victim, triangulation, forgive and forget?
+This helps clear the fog, as well as preparing you to recognize the maneuvers in the future.

 You can make better choices for yourself.
 You can heal.
 You can enjoy life.
 You can even be happy and healthy.